QuixiAI/dolphin-logger/README.md

         dolphin-logger
         # or explicitly
         dolphin-logger server
+        # or with custom port
+        dolphin-logger server --port 8080
         ```
-    *   The server will run on port 5001 by default (configurable via the `PORT` environment variable).
+    *   The server will run on port 5001 by default (configurable via the `PORT` environment variable or `--port` flag).

 *   **`upload`**
-    *   Uploads collected `.jsonl` log files from `~/.dolphin-logger/logs/` to a configured Hugging Face Hub dataset repository.
+    *   Uploads collected `.jsonl` log files from your logs directory to a configured Hugging Face Hub dataset repository.
     *   Example:
         ```bash
         dolphin-logger upload